AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-49286-product-added-twice-to-cart-when-multiple-product-widgets-are-present-on-page.md

 <u>Actual results</u>:

-Product quantity doubles up after adding product to cart from [!UICONTROL Product Grid].
+Product quantity doubles up after adding a product to the cart from [!UICONTROL Product Grid].

 ## Apply the patch